wandb/weave/docs/docs/guides/tools/index.md

 # Tools & Utilities

-Weave provides a set of powerful tools and utilities to enhance your workflow and streamline the deployment process of your AI applications.
-Here are the key features:
+Weave is developing a set of tools and utilities to help with your workflow and deployment process for AI applications.
+These are currently in early alpha stages and subject to change.
+Here's an overview of what we're working on:

 ## Serve

-[Serve](/guides/tools/serve) allows you to easily expose your Weave ops and models as API endpoints.
-With this tool, you can:
+[Serve](/guides/tools/serve) is an experimental feature that aims to expose your Weave ops and models as API endpoints.
+We're exploring possibilities such as:

-- Create scalable and efficient web services
+- Creating web services for your Weave components
-- Integrate your Weave components into existing applications
+- Integrating Weave components into existing applications
-- Test and iterate on your models in a production-like environment
+- Providing a way to test models in a more production-like setting

 ## Deploy

-[Deploy](/guides/tools/deploy) simplifies the process of deploying your Weave ops and models to various targets.
-This utility enables you to:
+[Deploy](/guides/tools/deploy) is another alpha-stage utility we're developing to help with deploying Weave ops and models.
+Some potential features we're considering include:

-- Seamlessly push your models to cloud platforms
+- Pushing models to cloud platforms
-- Manage different deployment environments (development, staging, production)
+- Managing different deployment environments
-- Automate the deployment pipeline for continuous integration and delivery
+- Exploring ways to automate parts of the deployment process

-By leveraging these tools, you can significantly reduce the time and effort required to move your AI projects from development to production, ensuring a smooth and efficient workflow throughout your project lifecycle.
+Please note that these tools are still in very early stages of development.
+They may not be fully functional, could change significantly, or might be discontinued.
+We recommend using them for experimental purposes only at this time.